perwin/pyimfit/README.md

 # PyImfit

-PyImfit is a Python wrapper for [Imfit](https://github.com/perwin/imfit), a C++-based astronomical image-fitting program.
+PyImfit is a Python wrapper for [Imfit](https://github.com/perwin/imfit), a C++-based program for fitting 2D models to scientific images.
+It is specialized for fitting astronomical images of galaxies, but can in principle be used to fit any 2D Numpy array of data.

 **WARNING: This is currently a work in progress, and is not yet ready for general use!**

 ## A Simple Example of Use

-Assuming you want to fit an image named `galaxy.fits` using a model defined in an Imfit configuration file named `config_galaxy.dat`:
+Assuming you want to fit an astronomical image named `galaxy.fits` using a model defined in an Imfit configuration file named `config_galaxy.dat`:

     from astropy.io import fits